-In our previous articles, we have showed you what you can do and experience in Romania’s capital city and which are the best places to visit: Highlights of Bucharest, 24 hours… in Bucharest or Bucharest, the new city break destination in Europe.
+In our previous articles, we have shown you what you can do and experience in Romania’s capital city and which are the best places to visit: Highlights of Bucharest, 24 hours… in Bucharest or Bucharest, the new city break destination in Europe.

 There are many options, depending on your special interests: culture, hiking, adventure, history, food, wine or even meeting new people and making friends.
 You can travel on your own, rent a car or by train, you can join a small group tour leaving from Bucharest or you can take a private tour and travel with your own personal tour guide.

-First, let’s see which are the best attractions you can go to for a half day or full day visit outside Bucharest and which is the best way to reach them:
+First, let’s see which are the best attractions you can go to for a half-day or full-day visit outside Bucharest and which is the best way to reach them.

-Small group day tours from Bucharest to Transylvania
+1. Small group day tours from Bucharest to Transylvania

-This 12 hour tour is by far the most popular one if you have only one day to spend.
+This 12-hour tour is by far the most popular one if you have only one day to spend.
 You will leave Romania’s capital city in the morning and head to the legendary land of Transylvania.
-On the way you can visit some of Romania’s most beautiful castles:
+On the way, you can visit some of Romania’s most beautiful castles.

 Visit Peles Castle in Sinaia

-Considered one of the most beautiful castles in Europe, the construction is impressive thanks to the architectural style and decorations, but most of all thanks to the beautiful interior design (interesting mixture of cultures in terms of furniture, the specific touch of the King and Queen) and the modern facilities for the last half of the XIXth century (electricity, vacuum cleaner, electrical elevator and central heating).
+Considered one of the most beautiful castles in Europe, the construction is impressive thanks to the architectural style and decorations, but most of all thanks to the beautiful interior design (an interesting mixture of cultures in terms of furniture, the specific touch of the King and Queen) and the modern facilities for the last half of the XIXth century (electricity, vacuum cleaner, electrical elevator, and central heating).

-Visit Bran Dracula’s castle in Transylvania
+Visit Bran Dracula’s Castle

-It was built in the 14th century as a medieval fortress at the borders between Wallachia historical region and Transylvania.
-Starting with 1920s, the castle was offered as a gift to Queen Marie of Romania who renovated it and turned it into one of her favorite dwellings in Romania.
+It was built in the 14th century as a medieval fortress at the borders between Wallachia’s historical region and Transylvania.
+Starting with the 1920s, the castle was offered as a gift to Queen Marie of Romania who renovated it and turned it into one of her favorite dwellings in Romania.

 Stroll around Brasov medieval city in Transylvania

-The highlights of Brasov are the Council Square, the Council Tower, the Black Church (landmark of the city and the largest Gothic worship construction in Eastern Europe), the Rope Street (the second narrowest street in Europe), Saint Catherine’s Gate, Schei Gate and many others.
+The highlights of Brasov are the Council Square, the Council Tower, the Black Church (a landmark of the city and the largest Gothic warship construction in Eastern Europe), the Rope Street (the second narrowest street in Europe), Saint Catherine’s Gate, Schei Gate, and many others.

 Besides the castles, you will also enjoy the great mountain scenery of the Carpathians and admire their natural beauty.

-If you want to take a day trip from Bucharest to Peles castle, Bran castle and Brasov medieval city, you could also consider our small group day tour Two Castles in One Day.
+If you want to take a day trip from Bucharest to Peles Castle, Bran Castle, and Brasov medieval city, you could also consider our small group day tour Two Castles in One Day.

 There is a certain interest of tourists in finding out the story of Dracula and Vlad the Impaler, the cruel ruler of Wallachia whose life served as a source of inspiration for Bram Stoker to create his fearful vampire in his novel “Count Dracula”.

-Before returning to Bucharest, do not miss a short stop at Vidraru Dam, an engineering masterpiece which offers to tourists an impressive natural view over the Carpathian Mountains and the artificial lake of Vidraru.
+Before returning to Bucharest, do not miss a short stop at Vidraru Dam, an engineering masterpiece that offers to tourists an impressive natural view over the Carpathian Mountains and the artificial lake of Vidraru.